GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 Before we start our first day as SREs, we are going to start up metrics collection so that we have a nice load of metrics to work with in later challenges.

-You'll set up and generate application metrics using Locust, a powerful load testing tool.
-The goal is to simulate user activity on the Movie Guru backend application, which is running on a GKE cluster.
-Locust is also deployed within the same cluster, and its load generator is pre-configured.

-You will be provided with the address of the Locust load generator at the start of the project.
-It should look like this: <http://LocustIP:8089> (replace with the correct IP).

 #### Step 1: Make note of the 3 IP addresses from your environment

-- You will likely need them often, keep a note of these values and set them as environment variables.
+- Copy the values (after replacing the placeholders) into a notepad to be able to re-run when needed.
 - You might need to re-run them before running command-line commands for all challenges.
-- Copy the values (after replacing the placeholders) into a notepad to be able to re-run when needed.

   ```sh
   FRONTEND_ADDRESS=<your frontend address>